-The Pinyon Pine is a native of the Southwest, and has a wide range from Texas through California.
-Their seeds were extensively collected by Native Americans and are still a highly prized food for both humans and wildlife.
+The Pinyon Pine is a native food of the Southwest, and has a wide range from Texas through California.
+Their seeds are extensively collected by Native American tribes and wildcrafters.
 They will grow well with both Oregon White Oak and California Black Oak.
 They will also benefit from a companion planting with either the Red Stem Ceanothus or the Blue Blossom Ceanothus.
 The large cones will attract chipmunks, squirrels and Jays who all favor the nuts and promote the establishment of new stands.

 Harvest, Care, and Preparation